Barbacoa08/person-to-place/README.md

-# Person to Place, aka, the PP!
+# Timezone to Person, aka, the TP!

 Are you sick to death of trying to remember who lives where and what time it is there?
 Me too.